Accumulating vs Distributing ETFs — Which Is Better for Polish Investors?

 Yes, there's no restriction on mixing types within an IKE.
 However, there's no advantage to holding distributing ETFs in an IKE unless you specifically want cash available for rebalancing into other positions.
 For simplicity and efficiency, stick with accumulating variants.

-What happens to dividends in an accumulating ETF if the underlying companies cut their dividends?
+What happens to dividends in an accumulating ETF if companies cut dividends?

 Accumulating ETFs reinvest whatever dividends are received.
 If companies reduce or eliminate dividends (as many did during the 2020 pandemic), the fund simply has less to reinvest.
 This affects both accumulating and distributing ETFs equally — the total return is the same regardless of type.
-Market downturns that cause dividend cuts also typically cause share price drops, so the impact is already reflected in your portfolio value.
+The share price of both variants will be affected equally by dividend cuts.

 Is VWCE or VWRL better for a beginner?